0xPoe/talks/slides.md

 Let me briefly introduce myself.
 My name is Dongpo, and I’m a senior database kernel engineer at PingCAP, the company behind TiDB and TiKV.

+We are building a distributed database called TiDB.
 All of our products are open source.
-We build distributed databases, so feel free to check them out.
+So feel free to check them out.

 I’m a strong believer in open source, and I’m currently one of the maintainers of the Cargo project.
 In the past, I was also a member of the Rustup and crates.io teams.